LimaYes/elastic-core-maven/UPD1.md

 ## Hack On

 That’s about it.
 Thanks for listening.
+Please keep in mind, it looks so easy because it was made to be used easily.
+And this was a huge effort by itself.
+Under the hood, many complex things are happening, and it was a very tough job to make it all work in a decentralized fashion and tamper proof.
+You will soon learn about all details of XEL, how it is working under the hood, what ePL is capable of, and what limitations you are about to expect - because there are some, simply because of the "better safe than sorry" principle.

-I will update this document and improve it tomorrow.
-I have been working 15 hrs straight and really need to get some rest.
+I will update this document and improve it tomorrow and in the course of the next week.
+I have been working 34 hrs straight and really need to get some rest now.